MSF says Trump's refugee ban puts Syrian lives at risk

 Apart from Syria, the affected countries are Somalia, Sudan, Iran, Iraq, Yemen and Libya.

-UNHCR and the International Organization for Migration (IOM) said in a joint statement on Saturday that the U.S. resettlement program was vital, and but they stopped short of criticizing the new administration's policy.
+UNHCR and the International Organization for Migration (IOM) said in a joint statement on Saturday that the U.S. resettlement programme was vital, and but they stopped short of criticising the new administration's policy. [nL5N1FI04S]

 Nobody at UNHCR or IOM was immediately available to comment on Monday.